Microwave engineering: Societies

-There are professional societies pertinent to this discipline:

 The IEEE Microwave Theory and Techniques Society (MTT-S) "promotes the advancement of microwave theory and its applications...".
 The society also publishes peer reviewed journals, and one magazine.

 Journals and other scholarly periodicals

-There are peer reviewed journals and other scholarly periodicals that cover topics that pertains to microwave engineering.
-Some of these are IEEE Transactions on Microwave Theory and Techniques, IEEE Microwave and Wireless Components Letters, Microwave Magazine, IET Microwaves, Antennas & Propagation, and Microwave Journal.
+There are peer reviewed journals and other scholarly periodicals that cover topics that pertains to microwave engineering: IEEE Transactions on Microwave Theory and Techniques, IEEE Microwave and Wireless Components Letters, Microwave Magazine, IET Microwaves, Antennas & Propagation, and Microwave Journal.